Pluscarden ELGIN IV30 8TZ

 The two, two bedroomed croft houses traditional style mask their 21st Century eco credentials.
 They are constructed of Durisol blocks made of waste wood which were chosen not only for their high thermal properties but also the ease of building which is especially appropriate to rural Scotland.
 Their tin roofs and twin chimneys are reflections of their 19th Century counterparts but underfloor heating wood burning stoves and mechanical heat recovery and ventilation systems make them warm and comfortable and fit for the most demanding visitors.

 Whilst a bath in front of the fire would have been the main washing facility 100 years ago these properties have monsoon style showers and for the ultimate in relaxation wood fired hot tubs to give a unique chemical free spa experience.

-The main bedroom is in the mezzanine floor and covers the whole length of the house with traditional rough sawn timber walls.
+The main bedroom at Pluscarden Crofts is in the mezzanine floor and covers the entire length of the house with traditional rough sawn timber walls.

 The welcome pack includes local milk bread and butter.

 The aim is to provide boutique style self-catering accommodation with a true local pedigree marrying the theme of centuries old hospitality and vernacular architecture to create a 21st Century Scottish Visitor experience.